'Greg Mortimer' bow area, photo by Peter Szyszka.

 The ULSTEIN cruise ships can be designed for expedition cruises or destination travels.
 The low-PAX vessels can accommodate approx. 100-175 passengers (length 100m, beam 18m), while the largest vessels can take approx. 350-800 passengers, or more (length 180m, beam 24m).
 All suites and cabins have ocean views.

-The ships can be designed to operate in any kind of conditions in all parts of the world, from Polar areas to tropical climates.
-We keep close cooperation with authorities in the early stages of the design development.
-Our vessels comply with all classifications, regulations and requirements.
+The ships can be designed to operate in any conditions in any part of the world, from polar areas to tropical climates.
+We cooperate closely with authorities in the early stages of design development.
+Our vessels comply with all classifications, regulations, and requirements.

 From the first idea to turn-key delivery

-ULSTEIN is a group of expert companies in ship construction, ship design, solutions and marine systems.
-We follow the complete project, from first ideas and sketches, through design and engineering, further to construction, testing and finishing.
-A complete package of the latest-version drawings and manuals will be handed over at delivery.
+ULSTEIN is a group of expert companies in ship construction, ship design, solutions, and marine systems.
+We follow the complete project, from the first ideas and sketches through design and engineering to building, testing, and finishing.
+Upon delivery, a full package of the latest version drawings and manuals will be handed over.

 Related news